abiswas3/Random-Walks/content/posts/mont_mult.md

 [^g]: The comments claim that this is CIOS, but if you refer to the algorithms in Acar's thesis, this is defined as SOS.

+[^z3]:The CIOS algorithm description can also be found Acar's thesis.

+[^y]: The only change we made was we [unrolled](https://github.com/abiswas3/Montgomery-Benchmarks/blob/0263c89bce53ea62ff7d9cba143020443b763659/src/yuval_mult.rs#L34) for ```addv``` helper method for $n=4$.
+This only sped things up.

 {{< remark >}}
-This entire writeup focuses on $n=4$.
+This entire write-up focuses on $n=4$.
-It is entirely possible that for larger values of $N$, the miscellaneous overheads we are about to discuss below will be outdone by the gains from fewer multiplications.
+It is entirely possible that for larger values of $n$, the miscellaneous overheads we are about to discuss below will be outdone by the gains from fewer multiplications.
 {{< /remark >}}

+These are the instructions to empirically evaluate the running time of a single Montgomery multiplication.
+We assume that the inputs are already in Montgomery form, and the output will be stored in Montgomery form.
+This implies that the time to convert back and forth from standard to Montgomery form is not included in benchmarking run times.

 ```
 git clone https://github.com/abiswas3/Montgomery-Benchmarks.git
+cd Montgomery-Benchmarks
-git checkout -b barebones_profiling
+git checkout --track origin/barebones_profiling
-git pull origin barebones_profiling
 cargo run --release
 ```
 Cargo run release should produce a `benchmark_data.csv` file for which each line is a trial run of how long a single multiplication took in nano seconds.
-Feel free to use whatever plotting software you use.

-**Plot new one**
+We then plot a box plot of the distribution to understand run times.

 ![Benchmark result](/images/mont_mult/bench.jpeg)

+{{< remark>}}
+This implies that the new algorithm is actually slower than even the SOS algorithm.
+{{</ remark >}}

 ### Computer Information

 All computations were run on Intel CPUs.
-Admittedly, this computer would not rank amongst the top of the line fully speced out servers availale today.
+Admittedly, this machine is not one of the top-of-the-line, fully specked-out servers available today.
-However, for multiplying numbers, this was sufficient.
+However, it was more than sufficient to do multiplication.
-We did also run the code on a M2 macbook air with 8GB of ram.
+We also ran the code on an M2 MacBook Air with 8GB of RAM and observed that the relative performance trends remained consistent.
-The relative trend between the algorithms were found to be the same.

 ```
 lscpu